pbarlowski/thesis/README.md

 # Application for managing production orders and post-production reports

 ## Description
 The application was created for the purposes of an diploma thesis.
 It is used to support the production process by reporting on individual stages of production.
-It also allows for reviewing production statistics in the form of dashboards.
+It also allows for reviewing production statistics in the form of dashboards.All data in the database has been artificially generated for the project purposes.

 ## Demo screens
 ![image](https://user-images.githubusercontent.com/103599051/227054868-173c35ac-4df0-40df-8fcf-808a73e24396.png)